 - Soften and relax your posture.

-- Maintain this focus as you continue to breathe to relax tension in your body.
+- Maintain this focus as you continue to breathe while you relax any tension you notice in your body.

-Each time you do the Practice, you’re letting go of tension you may not even realize you are holding.
-Better still, awareness of your tension actually leads to emotional regulation.
+Every time you remember to do the Practice, you’re letting go of tension you may not even realize you are holding.
+Consistently practicing awareness of your tension eventually leads to emotional regulation.

-In other words, the Practice is your way not only to a more relaxed body, but also calmer emotions and a quieter mind.
+In other words, making the Practice a part of the way you live your life, not only leads to a more relaxed body, but calmer emotions and a quieter mind.

-So tonight, when you get into bed, take a moment or two to do the Practice.
-Then, do the Practice again first thing in the morning before you even get out of bed.
+Tonight when you get into bed, take a moment to do the Practice.
+Do it again first thing in the morning before you get out of bed.

 Way #3: Use the Practice When Stress Hits

-I have a friend who, whenever things go wrong in her life, her first impulse is to fight against it.
-She recently told me that she wishes she had more of her husband’s “Ghandi,” and less of her own “Ronda Rousey.”
+I have a friend whose habit is to impulsively fights against whatever is going wrong in her life.
+She recently told me she wishes she had more of her husband’s “Ghandi,” and less of her own “Ronda Rousey.”

-“This initial impulse is like a drug,” she once told me.
+“This initial impulse is like a drug,” she says.
 “Reacting to my frustration feels so good. . . for a hot minute.
 But when the smoke clears, I’m still left with the problem.
 Nothing has been solved, and most of the time, everything is worse because I let my emotional reaction run the show.”

-So, the next time your impulses pressure you to react to a stressor, do the Practice instead.
-When you choose to calm down before taking action or saying something you’ll later regret, you’ll have a real chance of mastering the reactivity that makes stress so damaging to your well-being.
+The next time your impulses pressure you to react to a stressor, try doing the Practice instead, and see if your day isn’t a lot more peaceful.
+When you choose to calm down before taking action or saying something you’ll later regret, you create an opportunity to get a handle on the reactivity that makes stress so damaging to your well-being.

 Way #4: Wait Out Your Reaction